-Dr Riccardo Caccialanza has commented that even though there has been minimal guidance into nutritional care of COVID 19 patients, it is known that achieving the right nutritional consumption can help aide the recovery and recovery time of COVID 19 patients.
+Dr Riccardo Caccialanza has commented that even though there has been minimal guidance into nutritional care of COVID 19 patients, it is known that achieving the right nutritional consumption can help aid the recovery and recovery time of COVID 19 patients.
 Nutrition is vital for maintaining skeletal muscle and avoiding metabolic disturbances and this becomes even more crucial when patients are spending around two weeks in ICU.

 As many patients require assisted ventilation when recovering from Covid-19 providing food and oral supplements becomes difficult.
 Respiratory issues add an extra layer of complexity, which has means that nutrition needs to become an important part of COVID-19 patients’ recovery.

-Dr Caccialanza studied other patient groups in ICUs who require intubation, and the studies showed that oral nutrition intake can be inadequate after extubation.
-Recovering patients might not be able to eat enough food to meet their nutritional needs du ring recovery, therefore, contributing to further loss of lean muscle – which could occur in ICU at the rate of up to 1kg per day.
+Dr. Caccialanza studied other patient groups in ICUs who require intubation, and the studies showed that oral nutrition intake can be inadequate after extubation.
+Recovering patients might not be able to eat enough food to meet their nutritional needs during recovery, therefore, contributing to further loss of lean muscle – which could occur in ICU at the rate of up to 1kg per day.

-Muscle wasting is the most common complication of critical illness, occurring in up to 50% of patients, which can seriously lengthen recovery times, impaired immunity, increase infection risk and cause the development of wounds and pressure ulcers.
+Muscle wasting is the most common complication of critical illness, occurring in up to 50% of patients, which can seriously lengthen recovery times, impair immunity, increase infection risk and cause the development of wounds and pressure ulcers.
 For some, even mortality.

 When our body is fighting an infection it needs more energy and more fluids; therefore we need to eat and drink more than we usually would if we were well.
-The NHS recommend the following if you are recovering from COVID-19:
+The NHS recommends the following if you are recovering from COVID-19: